An upgrade to the original grinder_timer - a programmable timer tethered to a Rancilio Rocky coffee grinder.

 A suitable aluminium enclosure was selected and its internal dimensions dictated the dimensions for the PCB design.

 This is my second project with which I have used the PlatformIO IDE.
-It's still great, though it took a bit of work figuring out how to directly program an ATmega328PB with a TinyISP programmer (i.e. with no Arduino or other dev board).
+It's still great, though it took a bit of work and configuration before I was able to directly program an ATmega328PB with a TinyISP programmer (i.e. with no Arduino or other dev board).

 The biggest problem I encountered was with stability of the OLED.
 It would appear to operate as expected, but after random intervals it would hang.
 I located the stall point in the I2C function that waits for completion of an I2C transmission.
 After experimenting with different clock speeds and power sources, eventually I figured out that the values of the pull-up resistors I had on the SDA and SCL lines were too high.
 After replacing these 10k resistors with 3.3k resistors, the OLED became stable and predictable.